benasse/potoo/README.md

 The main objective of this project is to quickly (and perhaps badly) provide solutions to missing functionalities in a given ecosystem.

-Its best documentation is its source code but some example could be found bellow.
+Its best documentation is its source code but some example of use could be found bellow.

 Potoo may be verry insecure use it at your own risk !